ESSA - Stockholm/Arlanda

 If unable to follow FMS/RNAV SID, inform ATC when requesting clearance.
 Expect to be assigned a SID and to follow the “unable RNAV SID instruction” given in the SID chart.

 Note that unless otherwise instructed, aircraft cleared via SID shall climb to 5000 ft.
-This altitude is not included in the clearance, because it is stated in the SID charts.

 Between 0600 and 2200 local time, low speed aircraft (this includes most propeller driven aircraft except some fast aircraft such as Saab 2000 and Dash 8-Q400, and some noisy aircraft such as Lockheed C-130 and HS-748) are normally cleared via radar vectoring with initial climb clearance to 3000 ft instead of SID.

 When simulating A-CDM departure procedures, Clearance Delivery will give a Target Startup Approval Time or TSAT.
 Report ready to Clearance Delivery within TSAT +/- 5 minutes.
 Clearance Delivery will give instruction to contact the appropriate Ground frequency.
 Ground will give approval for startup, and for push-back where required.

 Push-back is generally required for all jet aircraft, unless parked at Terminal 3, at Ramp R stand R9C, Ramp G stand G149 or Ramp S stand S71-S79.

 If a TSAT has been issued, startup and push-back should be requested within TSAT +/- 5 minutes.

 The assigned transponder code shall be selected and the transponder activated at the request for push-back.
 After landing, the transponder shall remain activated until reaching the parking stand and be switched off immediately after parking.